Eden Prairie Local News

 Eden Prairie Lions host 49th annual Wild Game Dinner

-About 75 people attended the Eden Prairie Lions Club's 49th annual Wild Game Dinner, held earlier this month at Immanuel Lutheran Church.
-Photos by Joanna Werch Takes
+Eden Prairie Lions Club's 49th annual Wild Game Dinner, held last year at Immanuel Lutheran Church.
+Photo by Joanna Werch Takes

 Sixty pheasants, nine geese, and 1-1/4 deer.
 Those are some of the statistics – and the ingredients – that went into the making of the Eden Prairie Lions’ 49th annual Wild Game Dinner.